Tinkerforge/doc/en/source/Hardware/Bricklets/Line.rst

 To be used as a line detector the Bricklet has to be mounted with a fixed distance to the line.
-The mounting distance depends on the reflectiveness of the line and the underground and has to be found out by trail and error.
+The mounting distance depends on the reflectiveness of the line and the underground.
+It can be found out by trial and error.

 .. _line_bricklet_programming_interfaces: